What is Sleep Apnea? Telltale Signs You Should See a Physician

 If you’re struggling with air restrictions when sleeping, it may be an early sign.
 But there are other symptoms that may help you determine whether you should see a physician for proper diagnoses.

 The Mayo Clinic defines sleep apnea as: “A potentially serious sleep disorder in which breathing repeatedly stops and starts.
 If you snore loudly and feel tired even after a full night’s sleep, you might have sleep apnea.”

 We created Monthly CPAP Club to help you get a better night’s sleep.
 Just choose the mask you like from today’s leading brands, and we’ll add free filters, tubing and a cushion with free shipping for a set monthly fee.
 Put your CPAP on autopilot and get the supplies you need delivered every 3 months for proper sleep apnea hygiene.
 It’s that easy!

-There are types of sleep apnea.
+There are several types of sleep apnea.

 These include: Obstructive sleep apnea, when the throat muscles relax to much for regular breathing; Central sleep apnea, when the brain isn’t properly controlling breathing while you seep; and Complex sleep apnea syndrome, a combination of obstructive and central sleep apnea.

 As a reminder, any advice you read in this blog is meant to be informative only.
 Nothing can replace the guidance of a licensed medical professional when treating any form of a medical ailment.

 With that said, however, here are several signs and symptoms of sleep apnea that you should be aware of:

 One of the most common sleep apnea symptoms is snoring.
 Snoring is caused by vibrations occurring in the upper respiratory airway, typically as a result of a blockage (minor or major).
 When restricted air passes through these airways, it vibrates and results in an audible snore.